 fig4 ⎯ (x8 dimension) Letters are brought back to vision.

 Optical Character Recognition is one active field that bridges between computer vision and natural language processing.
 As much as the field emerges within machine learning community, it still performs poorly on local language, including Vietnamese with our distinctive symbol (ễ, ẩ, ứ for example).
 The lack of data is one of the main reason behind it.
-In 2018, Cinnamon AI aimed to solve that challange by hosting a hackathon with a Vietnamese handwritten dataset.
-It includes all the address written in Vietnamese.
+This project is a submission to a hackathon hosted by Cinnamon AI on that challenge of Vietnamese OCR.
+The dataset includes all the address written in Vietnamese.
 The model can be immediately apply in post service to alleviate the need of manual input.

-The hackathon's winner score is 0.1x on the Word Error Rate.
+The hackathon's leader score is 0.1x on the Word Error Rate.
 Other metric results were not disclosed.

 Training Log